fairret: a Framework for Differentiable Fairness Regularization Terms: Fairness in Binary Classification

 \begin{definition} A linear-fractional statistic $\gamma \in \Gamma$ is \textbf{linear} when $\beta_1(\bX, Y) \equiv 0$.

 Let $\Gamma_\textnormal{L} \subset \Gamma$ denote the set of all linear statistics. \end{definition}

 Fairness notions with linear statistics $\gamma \in \Gamma_\textnormal{L}$ are thus identified in Table~\ref{tab:fairalphabeta} by checking the column for $\beta_1$.
 Such notions are especially useful because the fairness constraint in Def.~\ref{def:notion} is easily written as a linear constraint over classifier $f$.
 In turn, this makes the set of fair classifiers $\mathcal{F}_\gamma$ a convex set, which leads to convex optimization problems \citep{boydConvexOptimization2004}.
-Thus, a constrained optimization of $f$ can be efficiently performed if $f$ is itself convex \citep{zafarFairnessConstraintsFlexible2019}.
+Thus, the constrained optimization of $f$ can be efficiently performed if $f$ is itself linear \citep{zafarFairnessConstraintsFlexible2019}.

 However, fairness notions with linear-fractional statistics $\gamma \in \Gamma \setminus \Gamma_\textnormal{L}$ do not directly lead to linear constraints in Def.~\ref{def:notion}.
 To facilitate optimization, we therefore propose to narrow the set of fair classifiers $\mathcal{F}_\gamma$ to the subset where the statistics are all equal in a particular value $c$.